 - They are more of a reflection of a college’s inputs rather than any affect the college may have on the student.

-- They don’t reflect the fact that the majority of students are no longer “traditional” 18 year-olds attending a residential college full-time.
+- They don’t reflect the fact that an increasing number of students are no longer “traditional” 18 year-olds attending a residential college full-time.

 - They don’t track transfers in or out of a college.